-We will only be funding awesome projects that get people back together, engage them in their community, bring them downtown.
+We will only be funding awesome projects that get people back together and engage them in their community.
 These projects may be singular one-time events, reoccurring experiences, value added moments attached to existing events, etc. Think live music, competitions, team activities, etc.

 The top 5 event winners will be awarded $1500.
 Then, they will participate in a pitch competition with 4 other recipients.
 During that process each awardee will tell the others about their project.
 The idea here is that each awardee will have an opportunity to sell their project to others, forge relationships, and foster collaborations.
 Each awardee is given an additional $1,500 that they must award to the others.
 They cannot keep it.
 So, it’s possible that you could leave with $1500 or any amount up to $7500.
 Tell us what you plan to do with $1500 and tell us what you could do if you had more, up to $7500 total.

 Awardees must have a fiscal sponsor to accept your funds and disperse them, but DO NOT LET THAT SCARE YOU.
 If you do not know what a fiscal sponsor or a 501(c)3 is, we will help you with that part.
 No big deal.
 Your fiscal sponsor must be a 501c3 organization (a nonprofit) or a local church with proper designation.

 Our infrastructure awards will fund physical improvements to our neighborhoods.
 These are MATCHING awards, which means that the applicant will have to have half of the funding for their project from a source other than this award.
 These projects can include signage, façade improvements, outdoor areas, and public art.
 While these projects do not have to be led by business owners, we encourage their partnership and support.